CuBoulder/express/modules/contrib/views_slideshow/README.txt

 1) Assure that you are using Views 3.x. http://drupal.org/project/views
 2) Upload/install the Libraries API module. http://drupal.org/project/libraries
 3) Upload/install the ctools library. http://drupal.org/project/ctools
-4)If enabling via drush, the libraries will be automatically downloaded.
-Otherwise, you will need to manually download the library.
-  a) Create a sites/all/libraries directory on your server.
+4) Create a sites/all/libraries directory on your server.
-  b) Create a directory within sites/all/libraries named jquery.cycle.
+5) Create a directory within sites/all/libraries named jquery.cycle.
-  c) Locate/download the jQuery cycle plugin. http://malsup.com/jquery/cycle
+6) Locate/download the jQuery cycle plugin. http://malsup.com/jquery/cycle
-  d) Upload/install the jQuery cycle plugin: place it inside the jquery.cycle directory.
+7) Upload/install the jQuery cycle plugin: place it inside the jquery.cycle directory.
-5) Enable the Views slideshow and Views Slideshow: Cycle modules
+8) Enable the Views slideshow and Views Slideshow: Cycle modules
-6) You should now see the new views style option called "Slideshow"
+9) You should now see the new views style option called "Slideshow"

 Upgrading from 2.x
 ===================